LeoJuguet/report-internship2024/report.typ

 value, such that all possible values in a normal execution are included in the concretization of the abstract value.

+A perfect abstract interpretation would calculate the exact set of possible states of a program during or at the end of the interpretation.
+However, it is generally impossible to calculate such a set.
+Therefore, we compute an approximation.
+To do this, we define a poset over the set of possible states of a program, and we say that the abstraction is sound, meaning it is a correct approximation, if it is possible to derive an upper set of possible states of the program from the abstraction.

 #def("Poset")[
   A poset or partial order set is a couple $(X, subset.sq)$ with $X$ a set and $subset.sq in X times X$ a relation reflexive, anti-symmetric and transitive
 ]

 #def("Sound abstraction")[
   Let $A$ be a set $(C,subset.eq)$ a poset, and $gamma in A -> C$ the concretisation function.
   $a$ is a sound abstraction of $c$ if $c subset.eq gamma(a)$ ]

+Intuitively, the abstraction calculates an overbound of the real possible values.
+The abstraction is correct even if it detects a bug that didn't exist, but it is incorrect if it fails to detect a bug that does exist.

+The notion of sound abstraction can also be extends to function.

+#def("Sound abstraction operator")[
+  Let $A$ be a set $(C,subset.eq)$ a poset, and $gamma in A -> C$ the concretisation function.
+  $f^hash in A -> A$ is a sound abstraction of $f in C -> C$ if
+  $forall a in A, f(gamma(a)) subset.eq gamma(f^hash (a))$
+]

+#figure([
 #grid(
 columns: (30%,70%),
 [